Hailsham: Print

-Local newspapers include the Hailsham Herald and the Sussex Express, both published by Johnston Publishing Ltd. The Hailsham music and social scene is also covered in the monthly East Magazine, an independent publication aimed principally at younger people.
-A similar publication is the more regional Magnet.
-Both are freely distributed throughout the town.
+Local newspapers include the Hailsham Herald and the Sussex Express, both published by Johnston Publishing Ltd with online news content available via their SussexWorld website.

-A new local monthly free newspaper, Hailsham News, was launched to the town of Hailsham and surrounding areas on 1 October 2021, and delivering door to door.
+A new local monthly free newspaper, Hailsham News, was launched to the town of Hailsham and surrounding areas on 1 October 2021, delivering door to door.
 The newspaper features news articles in and around the town, as well as promoting local businesses, with a particular emphasis on local shopping and reducing the impact of our carbon footprint on the planet.
 The newspaper is also distributed to many outlets across the town and in further satellite locations.

-The popular Facebook group, Hailsham New & Talk is also run by the creators of Hailsham News.
+The Hailsham Eye, published by Eye Media Group, is a complementary local publication published bi-monthly and containing home, lifestyle, leisure and local community information.

+Currently, it is distributed direct to homes and businesses across Hailsham and the surrounding villages as well at via collection points.

+Hailsham Town Council publishes its newsletter to residents entitled 'Our Hailsham', which is issued online four times a year.
+The publication includes articles of interest to residents such as information on the Town Council’s activities, as well as upcoming community projects, town events and public consultations.

 Radio

-Hailsham is covered by BBC Sussex, as well as independent stations Heart Sussex (formerly Southern FM) and More Radio (formerly Sovereign FM).

-Hailsham has its own online radio station, Hailsham FM (formerly Hailsham Festival FM), which broadcasts on a daily basis.
-After having received a broadcasting licence in 2018, it has transmitted on 95.9FM from 2 North Street, Hailsham since its official launch on Saturday, 26 May 2018.
+Hailsham has its own radio station, Hailsham FM (formerly Hailsham Festival FM), which broadcasts on a daily basis.
+It received a broadcasting licence in 2018.
+It transmits on 95.9FM from 2B St Mary’s Walk.